 “Yes please mate”

-As Mama gently dipped the teabags into the water I allowed myself a small chuckle at the image of myself, doing something very similar a few minutes before.
+As I watched Mama gently dipping the teabags into the hot water, I allowed myself a small chuckle at the image of myself, doing something very similar a few minutes before.
 A slightly deranged smile stayed on my face as I sat there, supping my tea with Michael and the kindly old woman, picking the odd hair out of my mouth and laughing without a care in the world.

-“You have too mate, and so has Mama!”
+“You have too, mate, and look!
+So has Mama!”